dannwaneri/Penuelnwaneri/README.md

 This is all very helpful when I find myself working alone on a project, which unfortunately happens more often than not.

+If I'm not spending long hours trying to fix bugs, I'm likely staring at charts, trading digital currencies.
 <!--
 **PenuelCodes/PenuelCodes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.